Most software developers want to be a team manager someday.

 Some time later, after the project manager had returned, I was quite surprised to hear from a team member that they had preferred my management style over the way the project manager was managing the team.
 It turned out that he was always micromanaging everything, while I just communicated a direction and let the team figure out the details that I couldn't be bothered with.
 The project manager had a politician's hat.
 He loved talking, meeting, documenting and socializing.
 I didn't, I liked problem solving.
 I had a wizard's hat.

+Most software developers want to be a team manager someday.
 When asked about their career plans, most software developers tell me that they want to become a manager someday.
 I believe them to be primarily driven by status and money (neither one a bad thing), and not by the kind of activities that come with the job.
 Now, let me tell you honestly: management activies are as much fun as being the mayor of a town with six people, three pigs and a chicken.
 It's no big thing.
 It just something that needs to be done.

 Instructing computers is much more fun than instructing people.